My Courage Story

 My name is Kelly M. Sicard (she/her), and I’m a wife, mom, and freelance writer from New Hampshire.

-The deepest parts of my courage and faith journey began a decade ago when I became a mom.
-After seven years of infertility, loss, and a difficult pregnancy, I hoped life would settle down once my daughter arrived.
+The deepest parts of my courage and faith journey began when I became a mom more than a decade ago after seven years of infertility, loss, and a difficult pregnancy.

-But along with the joy of motherhood came the superfecta of challenges: unrealistic expectations and unexpected grief and anxiety, common but difficult shifts in career, marriage, and sleep, a change in family dynamics, and the realization that my experience as a highly sensitive person turned parent would require me to start over.
+Along with the joy of motherhood came the superfecta of challenges: unexpected grief and anxiety, shifts in career, marriage, and sleep, unrealistic expectations, a change in extended family dynamics, and the realization that being a highly sensitive person would create challenges for me beyond the usual parenting experience.

-With the hope of better managing this new chapter, I left my full-time non-profit job for one that allowed a little more time at home, but it wasn’t enough.
-Thanks to my support system, I took another step back and stayed home for a year to mother and heal in the way I needed.
+With the hope of better managing my new life, I stepped back from my full-time non-profit job to a part-time one, but it wasn’t enough.
+I stepped back again to be a stay-at-home mom for one year to heal in the way I needed.

 My courage journey over the past decade has included setting boundaries, attending therapy, embracing creativity, taking risks, moving beyond fear, allowing myself to be seen, understanding my needs as a highly sensitive person turned parent, and so much more.